The UK left the EU at 11pm on 31 January 2020.

 An Employer Toolkit is available to explain the EU settlement scheme to employees.
 The toolkit contains a range of ready to use leaflets and posters.

 There will be no change to the way EU, EEA and Swiss citizens prove their right to work until 1 January 2021.
-This remains the same if the UK leaves the EU without a deal.

-GDPR personal data when we leave the EU
+GDPR personal data

 In the event of no deal there are potential impacts on international transfers of personal data, or for data hosted in the EEA.
 The ICO provides guidance on its website.